hamza-cskn/MasterDuels-Issues/README.md

 [\[Click to visit the wiki page of Master Duels\]](https://mrobliviate.gitbook.io/masterduels-wiki-1/)

 ## Translator Application
 Is English your second language?
-We're looking for translators which can translate configuration files of MasterDuels.
+We're looking for translators who can translate configuration files of MasterDuels.
 We gives permission to download MasterDuels to the translators.

 ### Languages we're interested
 - Japanese